Atlanta Assembly: Car lines produced

 Other car lines built at the plant included: Ford Fairlane, Ford Fairmont, Ford Falcon, Ford Galaxie, Ford Granada, Ford LTD, Ford Ranchero, Ford Thunderbird, Ford Torino, Mercury Cougar, Mercury Marquis, Mercury Montego and Mercury Zephyr.

 Closing in 2006

-The plant closed in 2006.
-The plant was purchased for over $40 million by Jacoby Development, Inc., in June 2008.
-Demolition of the plant began in August 2008 and took approximately one year.
+The plant closed in 2006 and the site was purchased for over $40 million by Jacoby Development, Inc., in June 2008.
+Demolition began in August 2008 and took approximately one year.

 New location use

 The site is expected to be used for the Aerotropolis Atlanta 6500000 sqft "multi use" community of retail, office, and hotel developments as well as additional parking for the adjacent Hartsfield-Jackson International Airport.